 In all cases, the amount of heat to remove is reduced by thermally isolating the sensor.
 This can be as simple as mechanical isolation with the sensor in an inert gas with reduced thermal conductivity, to as complex as a permanently sealed, high vacuum environment that eliminates convective heat loads all together.

-Recent advances in FPGA and GP-GPU signal processing have enabled a significant increase in the real-time processing power of Photometrics cameras.
+Recent advances in FPGA and GPU signal processing have enabled a significant increase in the real-time processing power of Photometrics cameras.
 Recent cameras, including the new QI OEM series, perform defective pixel correction, removal of dark current background and implement HDR algorithms, all on cameras using an FPGA (field programmable gate arrays with specialized signal processing capabilities).
 This processing power can also be extended to embedding OEM’s own algorithms inside the camera, in an IP protected environment.
-In addition, instrumentation builders can leverage in-line parallel processing on the host PC using CUDA and OpenCL based GP-GPU processing.
-To simplify the integration of streaming pixel data and GP-GPU processing, the PVCAMSPLICE library is available to instrument builders.
+In addition, instrumentation builders can leverage in-line parallel processing on the host PC using CUDA and OpenCL based GPU processing.
+To simplify the integration of streaming pixel data and GPU processing, the PVCAMSPLICE library is available to instrument builders.

 Photometrics’ experience in building digital cameras predates PC technology.
 This deep experience has provided lasting insights on how to maximize performance across variable PC architectures without increasing cost.